web3swift-team/web3swift/README.md

 ## Contribution

 For the latest version, please check [develop](https://github.com/BANKEX/web3swift/tree/develop) branch.
-Changes from this branch will be merged into the [master](https://github.com/BANKEX/web3swift/tree/master) branch at some point.
+Changes made to this branch will be merged into the [master](https://github.com/BANKEX/web3swift/tree/master) branch at some point.

 - If you want to contribute, submit a [pull request](https://github.com/BANKEX/web3swift/pulls) against a development `develop` branch.
 - If you found a bug, [open an issue](https://github.com/BANKEX/web3swift/issues).